-This policy has been in place for all 15 years of the Beacon’s existence, and the Board of Directors takes it very seriously.
+This policy has been in place for every year of the Beacon’s existence (since 2004), and the Board of Directors takes it very seriously.

 This year, more than any time in the past, we’ve received letters that did not meet our standards of civility and reason.
 In every case, we’ve worked with the writers (who, for the record, have come from both sides of the political spectrum) to edit the letters in mutually-agreeable ways so that they were consistent with our policy and we could publish them.

-Because this editing is a very time-consuming process for all concerned, we’d like to explain in this article what you can do to ensure that your letter complies with our policy.
+Because this editing is a very time-consuming process for all concerned, we’d like to explain what you can do to ensure that your letter complies with our policy.